brookstco/Local-Image-Tagger/README.md

 ### Planned Features:

-This is not a roadmap, since there is no timeline or direction, but these are things I plan to add.
+This is not a roadmap, since there is no timeline or direction, but these are things I plan to add in the future after that basic program is done.
+Standard features, setting, hotkeys, etc. are not included since I will be adding those before I consider the basic program done, so these can be considered as more of a long-term but potentially reachable goal.
 They are in no particular order.

 - Other image filetypes.
 I would like this to work with any common filetype at least, but it is most of the way there with just the major ones right now.